giis-uniovi/retorch/README.md

 ```
 - The `retorchfiles/` directory would contain all the configuration files and scripting snippets that would be used to generate the
 pipelining code and the scripts to set up, deploy, and tear down the different Resources and TJob.
 Contains two subdirectories:
-  - `configurations/`: stores the Resource and CI configuration files.
+  - `configurations/`: stores the Resources and CI configuration files.
   - `customscriptscode/`: stores the different script snippets for the tear down, set up and environment.
 - The `docker-compose.yml` in the root of the project.
 - The different project directories and files.